waynils/Album-app/README.md

 So for this project I make this choice (below) for have a high-performance, maintainable and scalable application. (if the backend decide to give me a paginated json...)

+# App :
+ * Display list of Album
+ * Display detail of Album
+ * Always listen network connectivity
+ * Display a snackbar on no internet
+ * Auto refresh when internet is back
+ * Rotation keep position

 * Clean Archi
   * Single activity architecture
   * MVVM for presentation layer